-Ever since its initial release in 2003, the amazing team at WordPress has been working hard to continually improve the WordPress platform.
+Ever since its initial release in 2003, WordPress has been working hard to continually improve the platform.
 With each update they’ve pushed out since inception, WordPress refines itself and becomes more and more functional.
 Theme and plugin developers continually work in the same way to provide the best products possible.
 Keeping your site running on the most recent updates will allow you access to the key features and improved functionalities contained within each update.

 How to Know if You Need to Update

 WordPress makes it easy to know when updates are available.
-When logged into your dashboard, you’ll see notifications appear at the top menu bar as well as on your “Updates” tab (click on your “Dashboard” tab to access it) whenever updates are available.
+When logged into your dashboard, you’ll see notifications appear at the top menu bar as well as on your “Updates” tab whenever updates are available.
 By clicking on either option, you’ll be taken to the “WordPress Updates” page where you can perform the updates.
-You can also visit your your “Plugins” tab and the update notifications will appear under any plugins with available updates.
+You can also visit your “Plugins” tab and the update notifications will appear under any plugins with available updates.